 This is part 2 of our research on counting moving objects using video/image processing that will cover detecting moving object direction in particular.

-The increasingly technologized world today demands totally efficient and consumer friendly solutions.
+The increasingly technologized world today demands totally efficient and consumer-friendly solutions.

-In the following section we take up and specifically discuss moving objects direction detection.
+In the following section, we take up and specifically discuss moving objects direction detection.
 Identification of moving objects in video processing plays an important role in everyday life.
 It is crucial for traffic control or video surveillance of various environments.
-There are multiple methods of motion detection but they engage installing complex and expensive equipment, elaborate monitoring system which is tedious and resource-consuming.
+There are multiple methods of motion detection but they engage in installing complex and expensive equipment, elaborate monitoring system which is tedious and resource-consuming.

 The purpose of the present article is to detect and examine the direction of moving objects (cars in our case) on the video.

 In order to identify the direction of the moving object, two parallel lines are needed.
 The direction is distinguished depending on which line an object touches first.
 Initially, a video frame is taken and one more line but with a little shift to the first one is drawn.